U.S. Route 220 in Pennsylvania: History

 In the 19th century, the road that would eventually become US 220 between Hollidaysburg and Bedford was a turnpike, appropriately called the Hollidaysburg and Bedford Turnpike, chartered in 1835.
 Unlike its successors, this highway veered east to Hollidaysburg along modern-day PA 36.
 The highway was still referred to as such as late as 1866.
 Today, this highway is William Penn Road, the Dunnings Highway, and a section of US 220 BUS in Bedford.

 US 220 was proposed in 1926, along with the rest of the National Highway System.
 At its inception, the highway south of Bedford followed its current path, but it branched off of the modern highway, using US 220 BUS through Bedford.
 North of here, the highway closely parallelled its modern counterpart, following the old Hollidaysburg and Bedford Turnpike.
 It picked up a concurrency with US 22 at Duncansville headed east to Hollidaysburg, then followed modern-day PA 36 north to a junction with Plank Road, and then followed US 220 BUS through Altoona.
-It then passed through the Tuckahoe Valley northeasterly, paralleling the modern freeway to the northwest and servicing Tyrone directly.
+It then passed through the Tuckahoe Valley northeasterly, paralleling the modern-day freeway to the northwest and servicing Tyrone directly.
 From Port Matilda, the highway has since become US 220 Alt. to Milesburg.
 It then passed south along PA 144 to service Bellefonte, and thence along PA 550 and PA 64 to Mill Hall.
 From here to just outside Avis, the highway is signed PA 150.
 As PA 150 turns to service the expressway, US 220 continued on to service Jersey Shore directly.
 At a junction with modern-day PA 44, the highway swung north on that highway.
 For a few miles, the highway from here has changed little from its original incarnation.
 It then left the expressway's alignment via Quadrant Route 2014, and left Williamsport north via the Susquehanna Trail, now an old alignment of US 15, and terminated at the New York line at Lawrenceville.